TezBaydu/Milestone-Project-2-Holiday/TEST.md

 - Google Fonts
     * @import url('https://fonts.googleapis.com/css2?family=PT+Serif:ital,wght@0,400;0,700;1,400;1,700&display=swap');
         * Applied to top of style.css but font not changing.
-To investigate.
-            * Ok Body font-family css is to also be updated...it's late ok...
     * link rel="preconnect" href="https://fonts.gstatic.com"
         link href="https://fonts.googleapis.com/css2?family=PT+Serif:ital,wght@0,400;0,700;1,400;1,700&display=swap" rel="stylesheet"
         * Applied to index.html to overwrite font but font not changing.
-To investigate.
-            * Ok Body font-family css is to also be updated...it's late ok...
+    * Solution: Body font-family css is to also be updated (...it's late...)

-    * As a result of finding reason for why font was not showing have decided to use different fonts Source Serif Pro and Dance Script for Hero text
+    * As a result of finding reason for why font was not showing have decided to use different fonts Source Serif Pro and Dance Script for Hero text and titles.

 - Google Maps
     * Applied two google maps to Index.html (Commit 14).
 When page is re-loaded only one of them is interactive.
         * A potential solution found in stackoverflow to show multiple maps per page: https://stackoverflow.com/questions/4074520/how-to-display-multiple-google-maps-per-page-with-api-v3
-            * This has worked but just need to amend location focus for each map, to be done in commit 15 *solution found by simply creating an additional empty variable :)
+            * This has worked but just need to amend location focus for each map, to be done in commit 15 *Solution: simply creating an additional empty variable :)

-- font awesome 5.15.3 cdn from Bootstrap not working
+- Font awesome 5.15.3 cdn from Bootstrap not working
-    * Found another 5.15.3 version at cdnjs website: https://cdnjs.com/libraries/font-awesome
+    * Solution: Found another 5.15.3 version at cdnjs website: https://cdnjs.com/libraries/font-awesome

 - Card collapse on load as opposed to pressing the Read more button
-    * Bootstrap has a class = "collapse in" which collapses the div on page load
+    * Solution: Bootstrap has a class = "collapse in" which collapses the div on page load

 - Button collapse not working with Bootstrap cdn.com link.
-    * Bootstrap site Get Bootstrap.com has recommended links for javascript and jquery: https://getbootstrap.com/docs/4.4/getting-started/introduction/
+    * Solution: Bootstrap site Get Bootstrap.com has recommended links for javascript and jquery: https://getbootstrap.com/docs/4.4/getting-started/introduction/

 - Nav bar to collapse when link is pressed for toggler width versions only.
-    * JQuery code written but affected menu also for wider versions *Updated so when scrolling down Nav Bar collapses and scroll up navbar appears
+    * JQuery code written but affected menu also for wider versions
+    * Solution: Updated so when scrolling down Nav Bar collapses and scroll up navbar appears

-- 2. Alignment to left?
+- Alignment to left?
-    * picture tile margin too mush, reduced and alignment works ok now.
+    * Solution: picture tile margin too large, reduced and alignment works ok now.

 - Nav Links to highlight at associated locations
-    * Javascipt updated to highlight as particular sections of page with the help of giving id's to menu links.
+    * Solution: Javascipt updated to highlight at particular sections of page with the help of giving id's to menu links.

 - Project published, fixed images missing
-    * style.css images have to be relative '..' replaced '/assets' in url.
+    * Solution: style.css images have to be relative '..' replaced '/assets' in url.

 - Read More Read Less buttons text updating all buttons when pressed.
-    * Adjusted JavaScript identifying the Card-text and Read more buttons identified by the Div ID and duplicated for each location
+    * Solution: Adjusted JavaScript identifying the Card-text and Read more buttons identified by the Div ID and duplicated for each location

-- Contact background Teddy as landscape not looking good on less than desktop versions and having to use contain
+- Contact background Teddy as landscape not looking good on less than desktop versions and having to use "contain" style
-    * Changed to beach people and looks much better as is a larger spacious image with smaller elements
+    * Solution: Changed to beach people and looks much better as is a larger spacious image with smaller elements

 - Navbar toggler button for mobile versions making navigation confusing
-    * As there are only 3 selections, toggler button removed and sizes adjusted. removed Home button for Mobile as this is selectable by pressing Staycation Britain logo.
+    * Solution: As there are only 3 selections, toggler button removed and sizes adjusted.
+Also removed Home button for Mobile as this is selectable by pressing Staycation Britain logo.

 - remote: warning: File assets/test-files/element-files/email-send-receipt-test.gif is 64.05 MB; this is larger than GitHub's recommended maximum file size of 50.00 MB
     * Email test gif too big
-        * Gif compressed using online compressor https://www.freeconvert.com/gif-compressor
+        * Solution: Gif compressed using online compressor https://www.freeconvert.com/gif-compressor
         * Converted from 64.05 MB to 24.30 MB

 [Back to top ⇧](#top)